FILMING LOCATIONS

 Macher’s House

-The iconic house was rebuilt on set in SCREAM 3 and SCREAM 5 and appeared in at least two other films: Running Wild (2017) and Dog Lover (2016).
+Trivia: The house was recreated on set for Scream 3 and Scream 5 and has appeared in films like Running Wild (2017) and Dog Lover (2016).

 The warehouse

-The scenes of Himbry’s office, Sid’s bedroom and the school bathroom scene were all shot there.
+The scenes in Principal Himbry’s office, Sidney’s bedroom, and the school bathroom were all filmed here.